-Several factors impact the outlook for the University, such as student enrollment, support from the State of North Carolina, Connect NC Bonds and the NC Promise Tuition Plan.
-As a result of improved recruiting processes, the implementation of the NC Promise Program, and improvements in campus grounds and buildings, the University posted a significant enrollment increase in the fall semester of 2018.
-The total headcount was 1,677 for fall 2018 and the full time equivalent (FTE) was 1,557.
-The University's focus will continue in the recruitment and retention areas as it pushes for additional growth.
-Preliminary data indicate FTE for the fall semester of 2019 is 1,666, an increase of 7 percent, which means the University has sustained enrollment growth for three consecutive years.
+Several factors continue to impact the outlook for the University, such as student enrollment, support from the State of North Carolina, and the NC Promise Tuition Program.
+The University posted a significant enrollment increase in the Fall semester of 2019.
+The total headcount was 1,769 for Fall 2019 and the full time equivalent (FTE) was 1,664.
+The University continues to focus its efforts in recruiting talented students and in retaining current students to grow the student body.
+The increase in enrollment is a direct result of management's focus on stabilizing and growing the University.
+Most recently, the University experienced its largest increase in Fall 2020 since 2014 with a record enrollment of 2,002, an increase of 13% from Fall 2019.